vanGoghhh/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The `FilteredList` will be initialised with the `UniquePersonList` from `personAddressBook` which contains a list of candidates.

 Step 2.
-The user executes `edit can 2 n/Rob Mi` to change the `Name` of the candidate at `index` 2 to Rob Mi.
+The user executes `edit can 2 n/Rob Mi` to change the `Name` of the candidate at `Index` 2 to Rob Mi.

 Step 3.
 The method `AddressBookParser#parseCommand` is invoked to distinguish which type of command it is.
 After discerning it is an `edit can` command, the `EditPersonCommandParser#parse` is then invoked to parse the arguments.